Yogeshpandey0007/uttarakhand-migration-analysis/README.md

 - Employment percentage shows negative correlation with migration trends.
 - Education, health, and infrastructure indicators influence migration patterns significantly.
 - Rural economy indicators are closely connected with migration behavior in Uttarakhand.

-### Key Insights
-- Pauri Garhwal shows the highest dependence on MGNREGA employment.
-- Tehri Garhwal and Chamoli also demonstrate strong reliance on MGNREGA schemes.
-- Haridwar and Udhamsingh Nagar have comparatively lower dependence on MGNREGA employment.
-- Rural hill districts rely more on government employment support programs.